Relocation to Greater Copenhagen

 The mobile app ‘Move to DK’ is your guide to the process of relocating to Denmark.
 It offers a to do list for each of the three steps: Research, Preparation and Settling in.
 You will be asked to set up a personal profile with information such as your nationality, date of arrival and potential future home city.

-The free app is available for iOS in the App Store and for Android in Google Play.
+The free app is available for Android in Google Play.

 Getting your social security number